igsr/1000Genomes_data_indexes/data_collections/hgsv_sv_discovery/README_sv_discovery.md

 ##Download instructions

-Full instructions can be found on [http://www.ebi.ac.uk/ena/browse/read-download](http://www.ebi.ac.uk/ena/browse/read-download)
+Full instructions can be found on [http://www.ebi.ac.uk/ena/browse/read-download](http://www.ebi.ac.uk/ena/browse/read-download).

 The URLS in the index files point to the ENA FTP site.
-The files can also be downloaded with aspera and globusgridftp
+The files can also be downloaded with aspera and globusgridftp.

-To download the file with aspera you need a command like
+To download the file with aspera you need a command like:

 `ascp -i asperaweb_id_dsa.openssh -Tr -Q -l 100M -L- era-fasp@fasp.sra.ebi.ac.uk:vol1/ERA420/ERA420531/pacbio_hdf5/m150202_035116_42248_c100731862550000001823141405141532_s1_p0.1.bax.h5`

 The asperaweb openssh key should come with standard ascp installs.

-In linux it is found under the aspera connect install directory .aspera/connect/etc/asperaweb_id_dsa.openssh
+In linux it is found under the aspera connect install directory (.aspera/connect/etc/asperaweb_id_dsa.openssh).

-The ENA globus endpoint is ebi#ena
+The ENA globus endpoint is ebi#ena.

 ##Reference datasets

 The consortium has decided to align to the full GRCh38 reference genome include alts, decoy and HLA sequence.
-A full description of the reference data can be found in [README_sv_reference_datasets](https://github.com/igsr/1000Genomes_data_indexes/blob/master/sv_discovery_indexes/README_sv_reference_datasets.md)
+A full description of the reference data can be found in [README_sv_reference_datasets](https://github.com/igsr/1000Genomes_data_indexes/blob/master/sv_discovery_indexes/README_sv_reference_datasets.md).

 ##Data Reuse policy

 The data produced by the Human Genome Structural Variation Consortium is released early in line with the Toronto Workshop pre publication data release guidelines.
 Our data reuse policy is described in (README_hgsvc_datareuse_statement.md)[https://github.com/igsr/1000Genomes_data_indexes/blob/master/data_collections/hgsv_sv_discovery/README_hgsvc_datareuse_statement.md].

-Please email info@1000genomes.org to with any questions about either the index files or the data reuse policy
+Please email info@1000genomes.org to with any questions about either the index files or the data reuse policy.